 Despite the snow and ice, Everest remains mostly dry in terms of relative humidity.
 The bodies are remarkably preserved and serve as warnings to anyone who attempts something foolish.
 The most famous of these bodies — besides Hannelore’s — is George Mallory, who tried unsuccessfully to reach the summit in 1924.
 Climbers found his body in 1999, 75 years later.

 An estimated 280 people have died on Everest over the years.
 Until 2007, one out of every ten people who dared to climb the world’s highest peak didn’t live to tell the tale.
 The death rate actually increased and worsened since 2007 because of more frequent trips to the top.

 One common cause of death on Mount Everest is fatigue.
 Climbers are simply too exhausted, either from the strain, lack of oxygen, or expending too much energy to continue back down the mountain once reaching the top.
 The tiredness leads to lack of coordination, confusion, and incoherence.
 The brain may bleed from the inside, which makes the situation worse.

 Exhaustion and perhaps confusion led to Hannelore Schmatz’s death.
 It made more sense to head to base camp, yet somehow the experienced climber felt as if taking a break was the wiser course of action.
 In the end, in the Death Zone above 24,000 feet, the mountain always wins if you’re too weak to continue.

-Next, learn about Beck Weathers and his incredible Mount Everest survival story.
-Then learn about Rob Hall, who proved that it doesn’t matter how experienced you are — Everest is still a deadly climb.
+After reading about Hannelore Schmatz, learn about Beck Weathers and his incredible Mount Everest survival story.
+Then learn about Rob Hall, who proved that it doesn’t matter how experienced you are, Everest is always a deadly climb.